 2. Put options

-Put options, just like futures, are contracts between a buyer and a seller in which you can sell the shares at a preliminary agreed priced at a specified time.
+As previously mentioned, put options, just like futures, are contracts between a buyer and a seller in which you can sell the shares at a preliminary agreed priced at a specified time.
 This is not obligatory, only if the seller wants to do so.
 All you need to pay is a premium.
 If the price of the stock is below the agreed price on the day the contract expires, you can make a good profit.
-If it is higher, then you will lose only the premium
+If it is higher, then you will lose only the premium.

 3. Inverse ETFs

 These are exchange-traded funds which track a sector index in reverse.
 If the underlying index goes down, the ETF will go in the opposite direction – up.
 Here you don’t trade on margin.
 ETFs track whole sectors through the respective index, which means that you cannot trade single stocks.

 All in all, short selling is a great financial tool.
 I’d recommend it to people who have advanced knowledge of the market as well as experience in trading.
 This will not only guarantee successful and profitable trading but also help you mitigate the potential losses (which are unlimited).

 If you want to capitalize on falling prices and you don’t feel like short selling is your game, you can always try other things, such as inverse ETFs, put options and futures.